Compose Architecture Visually

 Create and edit visual diagrams to represent system architecture in System Composer™.
-Use visual architecture elements, components, ports, and connections in the system composition.
+Use architectural elements including components, ports, and connections in the system composition.
 Model hierarchy in architecture by decomposing components.
 Navigate through the hierarchy.

 A System Composer architecture represents a system of components and how they interface with each other structurally and behaviorally.
 You can represent specific architectures using alternate views.